Gonzasestopal/persuation_bot/README.md

 **Error Examples**
 ```
 { "detail": "message must not be empty." }                                       # 422 Unprocessable Entity
+{ "detail": "message must contain topic and side for starting a conversation." } # 422 Unprocessable Entity
 { "detail": "conversation_id must be null when starting a conversation" }        # 422 Unprocessable Entity
 { "detail": "conversation_id not found or expired" }                             # 404 Not Found
 { "detail": "response generation timed out" }                                    # 503 Bad Gateway
 ```

 ## Non Functional Requirements